Email FacebookTwitterMenu burgerClose thin

 Website: https://carsonwealth.com

-Why it works: Carson Wealth’s site design incorporates the colors yellow and blue, which in color psychology are designed to evoke feelings of calm, trust, and happiness.
-The very first message visitors see reads like this: “Financial Advisors Helping You Find Your Freedom.”
+Why it stands out: Carson Wealth’s site design incorporates the colors yellow and blue, which in color psychology can evoke feelings of calm, trust and happiness.
+2 The very first message visitors see reads like this: “Financial Advisors Helping You Find Your Freedom.”
 Right away, visitors get a sense of how Carson Wealth operates while being reassured that their financial destinies are in their hands.

 Beyond the messaging, the site is well-structured with clear calls to action strategically placed throughout.
-It also features an interactive element—a six-question retirement readiness quiz—right on the homepage to engage visitors from the start.
+It also features an interactive element in the form of a six-question retirement readiness quiz right on the homepage to engage visitors from the start.

 As users scroll, they’ll find a clear overview of Carson Wealth’s target audience and the services offered.
 Contact details are easily accessible at both the top and bottom of the page, and the homepage wraps up with a strong call to action inviting visitors to schedule an appointment with an advisor.